ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 ## Comparing algorithm performance {#analysis-1:comparing-algorithms}

 ::: TODO
+- Prio 1: replace the bubble-sort example with selection or insertion sort!
 - Prio 1: It is merged with "Growth rates" - make sure the text is coherent
 - Prio 2: Shorten subsection "What to measure"
 - Prio 2: Shorten examples